KazhimRycerz/KazhimRycerz/README.md

 - I enjoy sport like skiing, speedminton, football, tabletennis
 - I enjoy gardening, learning new topics, discussing politics and human beings
 - I can make compromises, except with Putin.
-- I prefer Norway an Canada more than Mallorca and beachholiday
+- I prefer Norway and/or Canada more than Mallorca and beach holidays
-- my experience I like to remeber: rafting and diving (Great Barrier Reef) in Australia, skiing in Lake Louise/CDN and of course
+- my experience I like to remeber: rafting in Norway and Australia, diving (Great Barrier Reef), skiing in Lake Louise/CDN and of course
 - driving a Z4 in Norway

 jritter@via-internet.com

 PS.
 Why Kazhim Rycerz?
-Rycerz is the Polish translation for 'Ritter' and 'Kazhim' is the combination of **Kaz**hal and Joac**him**, the creators and best combination of Kazhim and Achal
+Rycerz is the Polish translation for 'Ritter' and 'Kazhim' is the combination of **Kaz**hal and Joac**him**, the creators and best combination of Kazhim and Joachal